Special BNC régime: how does it work in 2026?

 - self-employed people covered by the micro-BNC;

 - authors and artist-authors in certain cases.
-Commercial professions fall under the micro-BIC regime, not the special BNC regime.
+Commercial professions fall under the micro-BIC régime, not the special BNC régime.
 The distinction is important because the thresholds and reductions are not the same.

-Micro-BNC or controlled declaration: how to choose?
+Micro-BNC or actual-expense reporting (déclaration contrôlée): how to choose?#

 The micro-BNC is often suitable if: